danialdunson/arlo_simulations/README.md

 # arlo_simulations
-This meta package simulates the Parallax Arlo Robot with an Interbotix WX250S arm in Gazebo.
+This meta package simulates the Parallax Arlo Robot with a 6-DOF Interbotix WX250S arm in Gazebo.
 The inertial values for simulation were obtained using SolidWorks.

+# Install

 Please use `Gazebo Version> 9.19.x+`